On the Efficient Implementation of the Matrix Exponentiated Gradient Algorithm for Low-Rank Matrix Optimization

 We consider Problem \eqref{eq:Model} both in the deterministic first-order setting where the full gradient of $f(\cdot)$ is available, and in the stochastic first-order setting where only unbiased estimates for the gradient vector are available.
-In both settings, in terms of gradient complexity, the methods of choice for solving Problem \eqref{eq:Model} in large scale are the non-Eulcidean proximal gradient methods that are based on Bregman distances w.r.t. the (negative) von Neumann entropy (entropy w.r.t. the eigenvalues) \cite{beckMD,sebastienMD,beckOptimizationBook, BregmanMatrices}.
+In both settings, in terms of gradient complexity, the methods of choice for solving Problem \eqref{eq:Model} in large scale are the non-Euclidean proximal gradient methods that are based on Bregman distances w.r.t. the (negative) von Neumann entropy (entropy w.r.t. the eigenvalues) \cite{beckMD,sebastienMD,beckOptimizationBook, BregmanMatrices}.
 This is because for Problem \eqref{eq:Model}, these methods are almost dimension independent \cite{sebastienMD}.
-In particular, as opposed to Euclidean methods whose complexities depend on the Lipschitz parameter of the gradient in Euclidean norm when using full gradients, or the Euclidean norm of the stochastic gradients and their variance in Euclidean norm when using stochastic gradients, proximal gradient methods based on the von Neumann entropy, measure these quantities w.r.t. to the spectral norm, which can often lead to convergence rates with significantly improved dependence on the dimension - a crucial consideration in high dimensional settings \footnote{For example, in the stochastic setting this can improve a factor of $\sqrt{n}$ in the rate of Euclidean SGD to only $\sqrt{\log{n}}$ for stochastic mirror descent with von Neumman entropy, or a factor of $n$ in the rate of Eucldiean projected gradient descent to $\log{n}$ for proximal gradient with Bregman distance w.r.t. the von Neumann entropy \cite{sebastienMD}.}.
+In particular, the complexities of Euclidean methods depend on the Lipschitz parameter of the gradient in Euclidean norm when using full gradients, or the Euclidean norm of the stochastic gradients and their variance in Euclidean norm when using stochastic gradients.
+On the other hand, proximal gradient methods based on the von Neumann entropy, measure these quantities w.r.t. to the spectral norm.
+This can often lead to convergence rates with significantly improved dependence on the dimension --- a crucial consideration in high dimensional settings.
+For example, in the stochastic setting this can improve a factor of $\sqrt{n}$ in the rate of Euclidean stochastic gradient descent, to only $\sqrt{\log{n}}$ for stochastic mirror descent with Bregman distances w.r.t. the von Neumann entropy, or a factor of $n$ in the rate of Euclidean projected gradient descent for smooth minimization, to only $\log{n}$ for proximal gradient with Bregman distancess w.r.t. the von Neumann entropy \cite{sebastienMD}.

 The family of proximal gradient methods with the von Neumann entropy for Problem \eqref{eq:Model} is also referred to in the literature as the Matrix Exponentiated Gradient (MEG) method (see for instance \cite{BregmanMatrices}), which we also adopt in this work.
 See also Algorithm \ref{alg:exactMEG} in the sequel for a full description of the method (both with deterministic and stochastic gradients).